Best Homemade Mac and Cheese (with Cream Cheese)

 - Flour – To thicken the cheese sauce.
 It’s very important to use a small amount of flour and to cook it well, so the sauce isn’t grainy in texture.

 - Half & Half – The base of the cheese sauce!
-In a pinch, you can use whole milk, but do not use low-fat milk.
+In a pinch, you can use whole milk or heavy cream, but do not use low-fat milk.

-- Sharp Cheddar – Freshly grated off the block.
-Pre-shredded cheeses often have preservatives or anti-caking chemicals that cause them not to melt as well.
+- Sharp Cheddar Cheese – Freshly grated off the block.
+Pre-shredded cheese often have preservatives or anti-caking chemicals that cause them not to melt as well.

 - Muenster – Freshly grated, for the same reason as above.

 - Cream Cheese – Mac and Cheese with Cream Cheese has a much silkier texture than versions relying just on flour for thickening.
 Use full fat, please.
 There’s no need to use low-fat cream cheese, when you are also using two other cheeses and half & half. *wink*

 - Garlic Powder – For that little extra something.